 The vines are all gone now, and I miss the satisfaction of successfully propagating them at the end of the season.
 I so enjoyed the process, and watching the roots develop.
 It was like watching God in action as He shows just one small aspect of His glory.
 Even though the vines were a lot of work, I'm contemplating establishing some vines (just a few this time) for the fun of watching the propagation process.

-Our "Blackberry Vines" are planted on the side of a gentle slope which overlooks the valley of the western fork of the Roubidoux creek.
-They seem to prosper with the warmth of the morning sun and limited exposure to the afternoon sunshine, but this was not the case with their progenitors.
+The "Blackberry Vines" were planted on the side of a gentle slope which overlooks the valley of the western fork of the Roubidoux creek.
+They seemed to prosper with the warmth of the morning sun and limited exposure to the afternoon sunshine, but this was not the case with their progenitors.

 The first blackberry cuttings I received were destined for a very difficult existence.
 They came to the farm in coffee cans, some plastic, some metal, but all without holes.

 I should have noticed and put holes in them but I had other fires to put out and just put them in a depression on the side of the hill where I had planted a small vineyard.

 Winter was approaching and I thought I could get them through by just mulching them with grass clippings that had piled up.

 Well, for the most part, I was wrong.
 Out of the ten plants, there was only one lone survivor when spring arrived.
 The rest had drowned (because there were no drain holes) or had died because they were eaten by some creatures.

 Wow, what do I do with just one plant?
 Once again, I was so busy trying to get a vineyard going and I didn't have time to plan a blackberry patch.
 Besides, how far could one vine take me?